 THREATS TO SAFETY AND SECURITY: Avoid travel to remote areas of the Darien Province off of the Pan American Highway.
 U.S. Embassy personnel are allowed to travel to the restricted border areas of the Darien and San Blas Provinces only on official business and with prior approval of the Embassy’s Regional Security Officer and Deputy Chief of Mission.
 This restricted area encompasses the Darien National Park as well as some privately owned nature reserves and tourist resorts.
 The general remoteness of the region contributes to the potential hazards.

-Moreover, the presence of Colombian terrorist groups, drug traffickers and other criminals is common throughout the Panama-Colombia border area, increasing the danger to travelers.
-The Revolutionary Armed Forces of Colombia (FARC) operates in Panama’s Darien Province.
-Note: The Secretary of State has designated the FARC, the National Liberation Army (ELN) and the United Self-Defense Forces of Colombia (AUC) as Foreign Terrorist Organizations.
+Moreover, the presence of Colombian terrorist groups, drug traffickers, and other criminals is common throughout the Panama-Colombia border area, increasing the danger to travelers.
+The Revolutionary Armed Forces of Colombia (FARC) operates in the remote areas of Panama’s Darien Province.
+Note: The Secretary of State has designated the FARC as a Foreign Terrorist Organization.

 Similarly, U.S. citizens should not travel to the area of Panama referred to as the “Mosquito Coast,” an extremely remote and inaccessible area along the Panamanian north coast bounded by Boca de Rio Chiriquí on the west and Coclé Del Norte on the east and stretching inward from the coast for five kilometers.
 Embassy personnel are allowed to travel to this area only on official business and with prior approval of senior Embassy management.
 Access to the region is almost exclusively by boat and/or aircraft.
 The area may also have a few unimproved roads and/or paths which are not marked on maps.
 This may be particularly true in the mining area along the Petaquilla River.
 Sections of this coastline are frequently used for narco-trafficking and other illegal activities.